Fordham University: 1841–1900: Establishment and early years

 Fordham was founded as St. John's College in 1841 by the Irish-born coadjutor bishop (later archbishop) of the Diocese of New York, John Hughes.
-This makes it the third-oldest university in the state of New York, and the first Catholic institution of higher education in the northeastern United States.
-In 1839, Hughes, then 42 years old, had purchased the 106-acre Rose Hill Manor farm in the village of Fordham, New York for $29,750.
+It is the third-oldest university in the state of New York, and the first Catholic institution of higher education in the northeastern United States.
+In 1839, Hughes, then 42 years old, had purchased the 106-acre Rose Hill Manor farm in the village of Fordham, New York, for $29,750.
 His intent was to establish St. Joseph's Seminary following the model of Mount Saint Mary's University, of which he was an alumnus.
 "Rose Hill" was the name originally given to the site in 1787 by its owner, Robert Watts, a wealthy New York merchant, in honor of his family's ancestral home in Scotland.

 In 1840, St. Joseph's Seminary opened at Rose Hill.
 The seminary was paired with St. John's College, which opened at Rose Hill with a student body of six on June 24, 1841, the feast day of Saint John the Baptist.
-The Reverend John McCloskey (later archbishop of New York and eventually the first American cardinal) was the school's first president, and the faculty were secular priests and lay instructors.
-The college presidency went through a succession of four diocesan priests in five years, including the Rev. James Roosevelt Bayley, a distant cousin of Theodore and Franklin D. Roosevelt and a nephew of St. Elizabeth Ann Seton.
+John McCloskey (later archbishop of New York and eventually the first American cardinal) was the school's first president, and the faculty were secular priests and lay instructors.
+The college presidency went through a succession of four diocesan priests in five years, including James Roosevelt Bayley, a distant cousin of Theodore and Franklin D. Roosevelt and a nephew of St. Elizabeth Ann Seton.
 In 1845, the seminary church, Our Lady of Mercy, was built.
-The same year, Bishop Hughes convinced several Jesuit priests from the St. Mary's College in Kentucky to staff St. John's.
+The same year, Hughes convinced several Jesuit priests from the St. Mary's College in Kentucky to staff St. John's.

 The college received its charter from the New York State Legislature in 1846, and the first Jesuits began to arrive about three months later.
-In the same year Bishop Hughes sold St. John's College to the Jesuits for $40,000.
+In the same year Hughes sold St. John's College to the Jesuits for $40,000.
 Hughes deeded the college over but retained title to the seminary property, which totaled about nine acres.
 In 1847, Fordham's first school in Manhattan opened.
 The school became the independently chartered College of St. Francis Xavier in 1861.
 It was also in 1847 that the American poet Edgar Allan Poe arrived in the village of Fordham and began a friendship with the college Jesuits that would last throughout his life.
 In 1849, he published his famed work The Bells.
 Some traditions credit the college's church bells as the inspiration for this poem.
 Poe also spent considerable time in the college's library, and even occasionally stayed overnight.